 Turning to Second Thessalonians we find the same concept:

-So that we ourselves glory in you in the churches of God for your patience and faith in all your persecutions and tribulations that ye endure: (II Thessalonians 1:4)
+so that we ourselves boast of you among the churches of God for your patience and faith in all your persecutions and tribulations that you endure, (II Thessalonians 1:4)

 How does Paul explain the fiery trials, the baptism with fire, through which the church of the Thessalonians was passing?

-"Which [persecutions and tribulations that ye endure] is a manifest token of the righteous judgment of God."
+“Which [persecutions and tribulations that you endure] is manifest evidence of the righteous judgment of God.”

-"That ye may be counted worthy of the kingdom of God."
+“That you may be counted worthy of the kingdom of God.”

 If we are willing to endure our necessary sufferings in the present hour we will be able to rest with all the saints when the Lord Jesus Christ is revealed from Heaven (II Thessalonians 1:7).

 Our God is the Consuming Fire.
 He calls us and then seeks to “slay” us.

 And it came to pass on the way, at the encampment, that the LORD met him [Moses] and sought to kill him.
 (Exodus 4:24)